• Skip to primary navigation

 fermentation timeline of sauerkraut.

-This homemade version of sauerkraut can take up to 3 weeks of fermenting at room temperature.
-Keep in mind, there are so many variables that can speed up or delay this fermenting process.
+This homemade version of sauerkraut can take up to 3 weeks to ferment at room temperature.
+Keep in mind there are so many variables that can speed up or delay this fermenting process.

 So as with any other fermented food, the best way to gauge fermentation is by doing a taste test.
 I typically start tasting around day 5.
 But it may need the full 21 days of fermentation at room temperature.

-Continue burping the jar every day and checking on it to make sure all cabbage is submerged in the brine.
+Continue burping the jar daily and checking on it to ensure all cabbage is submerged in the brine.

 Transfer to the refrigerator when it has cultured to your liking.
 It can be kept in a cool place like the refrigerator for up to 6 months.